rmauge/fabric_liferay/README.md

 A symlink is used to point to the new deploy "current" and the old deploy is saved to "previous" in case you need to roll-back.

-The core is the health check which uses an ssh tunnel to determine if the server is ready.
+The core is the health check which uses an HTTP request via an ssh tunnel to determine if the server is ready.
 The implementation of that check is left up to you.
-We have a status page that checks all essential components and displays an "UP" is they all pass.
+We have a status page that checks all essential components and displays an "UP" string if they all pass.
 I am using a regex to check for that indicator.

 It should be easy enough to apply this template to any application.